-I declare on behalf of the Safety in Places of Assembly (Ease of Escape) R Practice for the Management of Fire Safety in P the premises will be controlled by the venue more egulations, 1985 and with the Code of laces of Assembly.
-Numbers entering Manager or authorized person of the premises Date// Copy and number of Fire Certificate Date of issue: Location:
+Safety in Places of Assembly (Ease of Esc that the venue is in compliance with Fire cape) Regulations, 1985 and with the Code of fety in Places of Assembly.
+Numbers entering enue management.
+Manager or authorized person of the pr emises Date// Copy and number of Fire Certificate Date of issue: Location: